etherealvisage/cpsc301/docs/final_writeup.md

 we believe this trade-off was worthwhile.

-When we reflect on the sum total of our experiences through this project, most interesting are not the lessons learned regarding technology, such as the worth of pursuing rich-cilent interfaces or the frustration of writing one's own fixture library, but those that relate to the interactions of individuals composing a team.
+When we reflect on the sum total of our experiences through this project, most interesting are not the lessons learned regarding technology, such as the worth of pursuing rich-client interfaces or the frustration of writing one's own fixture library, but those that relate to the interactions of individuals composing a team.
 Though we are all competent as individual developers, integrating our efforts to produce cohesive progress as a team presented novel challenges.
 The difficulties of